Elgin Winter Garden Theatre

 The Winter Garden closed in 1928 while the Elgin became one of Toronto’s premiere movie palaces but gradually slid into disrepair.

 In 1981 the complex was purchased by the Ontario Heritage Trust and plans were developed to restore the building to its original splendor.
-In 1989, the Elgin and Winter Garden Theatres re-opened and today, this National Historic Site is the last operating double-decker theatre in the world, with the majestic 1,500 seat Elgin Theatre on the main level and the magical 1,000 seat Winter Garden Theatre, seven stories above it.
+In 1989, the Elgin and Winter Garden Theatres re-opened and today, this National Historic Site is the last operating double-decker theatre in the world, with the majestic 1,500 seat Elgin Theatre on the main level and the magical Winter Garden Theatre six stories above it.
+We’re excited about moving up to the Winter Garden as the Mirvish production of Come From Away plays the Elgin Theatre.
+The gorgeous Winter Garden will offer our audience a much more intimate experience with every seat being in close proximity to the stage.

 Ross Petty Productions’ first Family Musical at the Elgin was ROBIN HOOD in 1996 and starred Karen Kain, Frank Augustyn and Ross Petty as the Sheriff of Nottingham…. the first of many of his trademark evil characters.
 Petty has brought some of Canada’s finest artists to the Elgin Theatre stage while creating one of the most happily anticipated Ontario family traditions.